UGLI Webinar Series: Whitehat SEO CEO Interview

 - What makes you guys stand out from the competition working with Whitehat versus working with somebody else and where do you find your greatest successes?

-I know we have a lot of chat about plans not being in place and therefore, so how do you ensure that you enable that?
+I know we have a lot of chats about plans not being in place therefore, so how do you ensure that you enable that?
 I suppose the biggest thing that we come to the table with is my obsession with systems and the systems methodology.
 You might know in addition to the work that we do with our clients and we run the HubSpot user group, I also lecture as a guest lecturer at UCL, which is kind of fun.
 I also lecture when I get up on stage and I talk to other marketers in the sense that I'd lecture and I tell them off.

-This is actually true.
-It brings a smile to your face, but I'm really obsessed with the poor performance of marketers generally.
+This is true.
+It brings a smile to your face, but I'm obsessed with the poor performance of marketers generally.
 Please forgive me any marketers that are listening to that, but it's very true and many of them understand and can relate to this.
 Now what I mean by that is marketers tend to be driven by the tasks that they have been set, or the tasks that they have set themselves.
-So they tend to be project and task focused.
+So they tend to be project and task-focused.
 For example, they have to produce so many blog posts in a month.
 They have to get so many social media posts out.
 They have to run an event.
 Those are the metrics around those that tend to be vanity metrics.
 They tend to be, well, we've achieved our goal of publishing three blog posts.

 "Our methodology is very strong"